Flourless Chocolate Cake

 Step-by-Step Instructions

 Whisk until the chocolate is completely melted and smooth.
-(If necessary, pop the bowl back into the microwave for 20 seconds to melt any remaining bits of chocolate.)
+If there are any bits of chocolate left, just pop the bowl back in the microwave for 20 seconds to melt them.

-Add the granulated sugar to the melted chocolate mixture.
+Add the granulated sugar to the chocolate and butter mixture.

 Using an electric mixer, beat on low speed until well combined, about 30 seconds.
-Add the eggs one at a time, beating on low speed between each addition for about 20 seconds.
+Add the eggs one at a time, beating on low for about 20 seconds between each addition.

-Bake for 32 to 35 minutes, or until the cake is puffed and set (it will likely crack a bit on top; that’s normal and part of the charm of the cake).
-It’s a little tricky to test for doneness, but if you insert a toothpick or cake tester into the center of the cake through one of the cracks, you should get wet crumbs.
+Bake for 32 to 35 minutes, or until the cake is puffed and set (it will likely crack a bit on top, which is totally normal and adds to its charm).
+Testing for doneness can be tricky, but if you insert a toothpick or cake tester into the center through one of the cracks, you should get wet crumbs.

 Let the cake cool on a rack for 15 minutes, then remove the ring on the springform pan and allow the cake to cool completely.
 It will deflate a bit in the center as it cools.